 Papu Papu is by no means the hardest video game boss you’ll ever come across – in fact he is probably one of the easiest.
 But there are two positive things about him – he is both fun (but slightly frustrating) to face, and he is different from every other boss in the game.
 This, people, is the same for every boss in this game.

 Whether it be trying to bomb Ripper Roo or facing Dr Neo Cortex himself, the bosses in this game are all greatly varied.
-They are also not ridiculously difficult (well, in the context of Crash Bandicoot at least), a trap many games fall into.
+They are also not ridiculously difficult (in the context of Crash Bandicoot, at least), a trap many games fall into.
 While frustrating at first, I could defeat most bosses after putting in a reasonable amount of effort – enough to leave me with a sense of accomplishment EA could only dream of.

 3. The Graphics

 By choosing PlayStation as their console of choice, Naughty Dog needed to think differently when it came to the graphics.
-By focusing on polygons rather than textures for their visual elements, Naughty Dog were able to create a colourful collection of characters and conditions.
+Naughty Dog created a colourful collection of characters and conditions by focusing on polygons rather than textures for their visual elements.

-Naughty Dog made the best of what they had, and the result was a beautiful visual experience that adds to both the characters and the setting.
-The presentation is striking enough compared to today’s games, and far better than what was available in 1996.
-Not only can it handle the game’s rapid pace, but it gives the player an immersive environment to lose themselves within.
+Naughty Dog made the best of what they had, resulting in a beautiful visual experience that adds to both the characters and the setting.
+The presentation is striking enough compared to today’s games and far better than what was available in 1996.
+Not only can it handle the game’s rapid pace, but it also gives the players an immersive environment to lose themselves.